Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ## High Level Design

-Let's look into what components a cralwer is made of, this helps to structure our code.
+Let's look into what components a crawler is made of, this helps to structure our code.

 The following diagram shows the execution flow of our program and